-For the year three months ended, except as discussed in Note 15 - Other Matters and Subsequent Events of the first quarter 2024 Unaudited Financial Statements, there were no other seasonal aspects that had a material effect on the financial condition or results of operations of the Company.
+For the year ended December 31, 2024, there were no seasonal aspects that had a material effect on the financial condition or results of operations of the Company.
 Neither were there any trends, events or uncertainties that have had or that are reasonably expected to have a material impact on the net sales or revenues or income from continuing operations.
 The Company is not aware of events that will cause a material change in the relationship between the costs and revenues.